-Why the heck will you bother preserving lemon peels?
-Well, because they are so delicious you won’t believe it.
+Why the heck would you bother preserving lemon peels?
+Well, because they are so delicious!

 Besides, the chickens won’t eat them and they take forever to compost, so in my belly they go.

 First, acquire a few lemons.
-Let’s say, you used the juice for cooking or salad or whatever, instead of throwing the peel, place it in a ziplock bag or a container in the fridge.
-By the way, you can keep the lemon seeds and use them in jams since they have natural pectin in them and will thicken your jam naturally (I show how to do this here).
+Let’s say, you used the juice for cooking or salad or whatever, instead of throwing away the peel, place it in a zip-lock bag or a container in the fridge.

 Once you have a few lemons, cut them into small pieces.
 We used about 6 lemons here, I think, and we cut each lemon into 8 pieces.
 You can go smaller or larger with your pieces, there are no rules.

 Just a side note here, you can keep the lemon seeds and use them in jams since they have natural pectin in them and will thicken your jam naturally (I show how to do this in my Peach Jam post so make sure to check it out).

 Place your lemon peels in a pot and fill it with water.

 Place your pot on the stove top and bring the water to a boil.
 Lower the heat but keep your water boiling gently.